Updated with Spanish and Mandarin audio on November 23, 2025.

 Fibrosis in the liver, as measured by advanced imaging, has been linked to cardiovascular conditions like diabetic cardiomyopathy, diastolic dysfunction, and heart failure.
 Similarly, lung stiffness correlates with a higher risk of CKD. - Musculoskeletal and Soft Tissue Fibrosis:

-Conditions like Dupuytren’s disease—another hand-related fibrotic condition—are associated with a three-fold higher risk of liver disease. - Adipose tissue (fat) fibrosis
+Conditions like Dupuytren’s disease—another hand-related fibrotic condition—are associated with a threefold higher risk of liver disease. - Adipose tissue (fat) fibrosis

 These findings suggest a common fibrosis pathway driven by shared mechanisms, including inflammation, small vessel dysfunction, and fibroblast activation.

-Implication for Trigger Finger
+Implications for Trigger Finger

 As a form of soft tissue fibrosis, a trigger finger could be an early indicator of broader fibrotic conditions affecting internal organs.